-The cell membrane, also known as the plasma membrane, is a double layer of lipids and proteins that surrounds a cell and separates the cytoplasm (the contents of the cell) from its surrounding environment.
-It is selectively permeable, which means that it only lets certain molecules enter and exit.
-It can also control the amount of some substances that go into or out of the cell.
-All cells have a cell membrane.
+The cell membrane, also known as the plasma membrane, is a double layer of lipids and proteins that surrounds a cell.
+It separates the cytoplasm (the contents of the cell) from the external environment.
+It is a feature of all cells, both prokaryotic and eukaryotic.

 Function of the Cell Membrane

 The cell membrane gives the cell its structure and regulates the materials that enter and leave the cell.
 It is a selectively permeable barrier, meaning it allows some substances to cross, but not others.
 Like a drawbridge intended to protect a castle and keep out enemies, the cell membrane only allows certain molecules to enter or exit.

 Crossing the Membrane

 Small molecules, such as oxygen, which cells need in order to carry out metabolic functions such as cellular respiration, and carbon dioxide, a byproduct of these functions, can easily enter and exit through the membrane.
 Water can also freely cross the membrane, although it does so at a slower rate.

 However, highly charged molecules, like ions, cannot directly pass through, nor can large macromolecules like carbohydrates or amino acids.
 Instead, these molecules must pass through proteins that are embedded in the membrane.
 In this way, the cell can control the rate of diffusion of these substances.